ElBi21/RustyJourney/README.md

   - `cargo new <project_name>`: create a new project with name `project_name`;
   - `cargo run`: compiles the project and runs it;
   - `cargo build`: creates an executable of the project and runs it;
-  - `cargo update`: updates all the needed dependencies for a project;
+  - `cargo update`: updates all the needed dependencies for a project.

 ---